 Tired of Gutter Cleaning?
 Click for Free Estimate!

 Higginbotham discovered that among micro mesh cloths, certain ones exhibited properties that caused water to react as if the filter wasn’t there at all.
 Further research led to the discovery of a ratio of thread size to threads per inch that caused this phenomenon.
 This was true within a certain ratio range.
-The surface of this micro mesh cloth looked solid.
+The surface of this cloth looked solid.
 Meaning debris couldn’t get through it.
-Application to a gutter guard keeps gutters clean and free from clogs.
+Application to a rain guard keeps gutters clean and free from clogs.